kangtastic/hp-wmi-sensors/README.rst

 =============================== ==========================================

-These represent the properties of the underlying ``HP_BIOSNumericSensor`` WMI object, some of which may vary in contents and formatting (but not presence or semantics) between systems.
+These represent the properties of the underlying ``HP_BIOSNumericSensor`` WMI object.
+Contents may vary somewhat between systems.
 See [#]_ for more details.

 Known issues and limitations
 ----------------------------

 - Non-numeric HP sensor types such as intrusion sensors that belong to the ``HP_BIOSStateSensor`` WMI object type are not supported.
-- It is intended that the ``debugfs`` interface will facilitate supporting more types in the future.
-Whether systems that actually implement more than the types already supported exist in the wild is unknown.
+- HP's WMI implementation permits sensors to claim to be of any type.
+Even so, oddball sensor types not implemented in hwmon will not be supported.
 - A sensor's ``lowest`` and ``highest`` attributes are only updated upon reads, not automatically in the background (unless an ``update_interval`` is set).
 - Using the ``update_interval`` facility incurs a small but recurring load on